-Machame route 6 days climb – The Machame route is probably the most popular route and is also called “the whiskey route”.
+Machame route is probably the most popular route also called “the whiskey route”.
 This route is steeper than the Marangu and Rongai routes and physically more demanding and for that reason better suited for the more determined and fitter climbers.

 Highly recommended for scenic value, Great for acclimatization with lots of walk high, sleep low opportunities.
 Challenging trek with stunning scenery through 5 diverse climatic zones!

 No need to arrange transport!
-Our transfer driver will collect you and all your gear from Kilimanjaro Airport and take you to the hotel in Moshi.
+Our driver will collect you and all your gear from Kilimanjaro Airport and take you to the hotel in Moshi.
 Relax after your flight, take a dip in the pool or explore Moshi.
 Later you will meet the Karibu Adventure operation team.
-They will tell you more about the trip, share tips and safety information and thoroughly check your gear to see if you have everything you need.
+They will tell you more about the trip, share tips and safety information and thoroughly check your gears to see if you have everything you need on the mountain.

 - Meals: B/B